jin530/LOCA/README.md

 <br>
 <br>

-You can get preprocessed datasets in here.
+You can get preprocessed datasets from the link below.
 <!-- Preprocessed Datasets -->
 https://drive.google.com/drive/folders/1DqchJ1RR2TZRNoVeU3MXcXLcMJG0fia_?usp=sharing

-You can get the original datasets in following links:
+You can get the original datasets from the following links:
 <!-- Movielens -->
 Movielens: https://grouplens.org/datasets/movielens/